andyhartmanova/PHP_fromTutorials/README.md

 # PHP_fromTutorials
 My code of tutorials</br>
-Here is my code of PHP tutorials from Traversy Media Youtube channel.
+Here is my code of PHP tutorials (mostly from Traversy Media Youtube channel).